11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 Brain Imaging For HIE Birth Injuries

-Imaging plays a critical role in the timely diagnosis and early medical intervention of HIE, thereby lowering the risks associated with HIE.
+Imaging plays a critical role in the diagnosis and early medical intervention of HIE, thereby lowering the risks associated with HIE.
 Some of the key tools available for neuroimaging include magnetic resonance imaging (MRI), computed tomography (CT) and cranial ultrasound (CS).

 The brain injury pattern in HIE depends on the duration and severity of hypoxia as well as the extent of the baby’s brain maturation.
 MRI, CT, and cranial US images can reveal the characteristic brain injury patterns associated with HIE to confirm the diagnosis and help predict neurological outcomes, such as cerebral palsy.